SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/date_and_time/datediff.rst

 .. code-block:: psql

-   master=> SELECT CURRENT_TIMESTAMP as "Now", dt AS "Original datetime", DATEDIFF(hour, CURRENT_TIMESTAMP, dt) AS "was ... hours ago" FROM cool_dates;
+   master=> SELECT CURRENT_TIMESTAMP as "Now", dt AS "Original datetime", DATEDIFF(HOUR, CURRENT_TIMESTAMP, dt) AS "was ... hours ago" FROM cool_dates;
    Now                 | Original datetime   | was ... hours ago
    --------------------+---------------------+------------------
    2019-12-07 22:35:50 | 1955-11-05 01:21:00 |           -561813